quintesse/PlayoVR/README.md

  - `-voice:<NAME>` : force the program to use the specified voice chat implementation.
 Valid values for `<NAME>` are:
     - `PUNVoice`
     - `DFVoice`

+*NB: supporting multiple voice implementations makes no sense for real applications.
+And it makes even less sense for different clients to use different implementations.
+But this is a demo for learning how to use this stuff after all, so everything goes.*

 ## Using networked interactable objects